Finding and attracting the right talent in niche industries

 Employers seeking to hire international talent must also navigate through complex immigration policies along with language and cultural barriers.

 Global mobility refers to an international business’ ability to transition its employees to its locations around the world.
-An effective global mobility strategy is one that provides a company and its employees with structured and seamless cross-border mobilisation.
+An effective global mobility is one that provides a company and its employees with structured and seamless cross-border mobilisation.

 Aside from attracting new international talent, global mobility presents existing employees with greater growth opportunities that might involve them relocating overseas and experiencing new cultures while diversifying their current skillsets.